pete-machine/torchbricks/README.md

 ```
 <!-- #endregion -->

-## Bricks by examples
+## Bricks by example

-First we specify regular pytorch modules: A preprocessor, a model and a classifier
+First we specify some regular model modules: A preprocessor, a model and a classifier

 ```python
 from typing import Tuple